Judge puts Pritzker’s ‘unconstitutional’ executive order in legal limbo

-The farmer, who also serves as a statehouse Republican lawmaker, won the first round of his legal bout with Governor J.B.
+The farmer, who also serves as a statehouse Republican lawmaker, won the first round of his legal bout with Gov. J.B.
 Pritzker, whose government attorney argued that his emergency powers were virtually limitless.

 Judge McHaney: You’re saying the Governor can declare these as long as he wants?